 “Take a hair from my tail,” she said, “and lay it on the earth.”
-Then she said to the hair: “I will and spell that you become so great a flame that none but flying birds can cross it.”
+Then she said to the hair: “I proclaim that you become so great a flame that no flying birds can cross it.”

 At once, the hair was turned into a flame.
 When the troll came to the flame, she said: “This shall not avail you, wretch!
 Go,” she said to the lesser troll, “and fetch my father’s big bull.”
 The other went and fetched the bull, which spirted all the water it had drunk from the river into the flame and put it out.